benattali/followpol/README.md

 # followpol

-### A web application that provides you with data on German political figures through a Twitter handle
+A web application that provides you with data on German political figures through a Twitter handle

+## Installation
-### How to run it locally (using python 3.x)
+#### Assuming python3 is installed, to run locally follow these commands
+#### These commands should only be done once
 * `pip3 install flask`
 * `pip3 install flask-wtf`
 * `pip3 install flask-sqlalchemy`